“Don’t talk to strangers

 Abbie Norris for being the most accomodating production assistant.
 You carried that bag like a pro.

-And everyone at Sydney Fringe for making this possible, especially our technician, Daniel Story.
+And everyone at FRINGE WORLD Perth, State Theatre Centre of WA, Sydney Fringe Festival and Qtopia for making this possible, especially our wonderful technicians.

 Thank you for coming to Stop the Heart!